Ultimate Cuenca Transportation Guide 2025: Public Transit and more

 Bus routes can be served by multiple bus companies, so it helps to do a little research before you arrive.
 Rome2Rio can often tell you which bus companies go to your destination and what their schedules are (though it may not always be 100% accurate).

-The other option is to wander around looking for ticket offices that advertise your destination.
+The other option is to go and look for ticket offices that advertise your destination.
 Then compare schedules and purchase from the company that has the next available departure.

 Prices should be similar whatever bus company you go with.
 Generally, Ecuador bus prices are about $1.50 – $2.00 per hour.
 So a 4 hour journey from Cuenca to Loja, for example, is around $7.50.